robertbdc/MOOPS-Moo-on-MIPS/DOC/ComputerGuess.md

 After set 0 has been processed, we may or may not have some known Goats.
 Any Goats will be removed from consideration in subsequent attempts.

-Continue until we are down to two guesses, one with three Bovines, and the other with one Bovine.
-(Or until we run out of digits - behavior at this point is uncertain, will probably cycle back to top.)
+Continue until we are down to two guesses, one with two Bovines, and the other with one or two Bovines.

 For example:

-Answer: 83A6
+Answer: 83AD

     0123: Bovines = 1 (1 cow, no bulls)
     4567: Bovines = 1
-    89AB: Bovines = 2 (2 bulls, but we're not tracking that in this version)
+    89AB: Bovines = 1 (1 bull, but we're not tracking that in this version)
-    CDEF: Bovines = 0 (future: we would have skipped this check entirely because we already have 4 Bovines in this set)
+    CDEF: Bovines = 1

     (Now in Set 1)
-    (49E3: remove E, it's a Goat)
-    4938: Bovines = 2
-    (D27C: remove C/D, they're Goats)
-    2716: Bovines = 1
-    B05A: Bovines = 1
+    49E3: Bovines = 1
-    (F: it's a Goat)

-    (Now in Set 2)
-    81A3: Bovines = 3
-    (C5E7: remove C/E, they're Goats)
-    5709: Bovines = 0 (all Goats)
-    (2B4D: remove D, it's a Goat)
-    2B46: Bovines = 1
+    8D27: Bovines = 2
-    Done with Phase 1, we have 81A3 with 3 Bovines, and 2B46 with 1 Bovine.
+    Done with Phase 1, we have 49E3 with 1 Bovine, and 8D27 with 2 Bovines.

-###Issue:
-Some sequences fall through the entire hardcoded list without ever getting to 3 Bovines.
-Examples: A68E.
-Need to find the pattern and find a workaround.
-May have to add a secondary table, or change strategy when we have a 2+1.
+A previous algorithm continued until we had 3 Bovines, but sometimes that doesn't happen at all (A68E, for example).

 #Phase 2: Swap bad for good until we learn something

-We have a set of four digits, three of which are bovines.
-We have another set of four digits, one of which is a bovine.

-If we swap a digit from the 1-bovine into the 3-bovine, one of three things can happen to the bovine count - all of which tell us something about the digits we're comparing.

-##Bovines = 4
-Success!
-Go to Phase 4 (have cows, get bulls)

-##Bovines = 3
-The swapped-out digit and the swapped-in digit are the same type.
-Go to Phase 3 (find the oddball).

-##Bovines = 2
-The swapped-out digit is a definite bovine, and the swapped-in digit is a definite goat.
-Mark the digits, and repeat Phase 2.

-#Phase 3: Find the oddball

-We have a digit in our 3-bovine that is the same type as a digit in our 1-bovine.
-If they are both goats, then we know about all the digits of the 3-bovine.
-If they are both bovines, we know about all the digits of the 1-bovine.

-Our next guess will tell us which one it is.
-This is Phase 3 Mode 0.
-Get the next digit from the 1-bovine.

-Terminology:
-* digitfm3 = unknown digit from the 3-bovine
-* digitfm1 = unknown digit from the 1-bovine
-* newdigit = another digit from the 1-bovine

-Swap that digit with the unknown digit of the 3-bovine and interpret the result:

-##Bovines = 4
-Success! digitfm3 was a Goat, newdigit was the Bovine.
-Go to Phase 4 (have cows, get bulls)

-##Bovines = 3
-The Bovine count didn't change. digitfm1, newdigit, and digitfm3 are all Goats.
-All the other digits in the 3-Bovine are Bovines.

-Now we have 3 known Bovines, and the last known Bovine is in the 1-bovine.
-And we've eliminated two unknowns.

-*If we only have one unknown left, it's a Bovine.
-Swap it in and go to Phase 4 (have cows, get bulls) *If we have two unknowns left, swap one of them as the next guess.
-That will give you 4 Bovines, or you know which is the last Bovine.
-This is Phase 3 Mode 1.

-##Bovines = 2
-digitfm3 was a Bovine. digitfm1 is the only Bovine in the 1-bovine.

-Now we have 1 known Bovine, and one of the unknowns in the 3-bovine is a Goat.

-* If we only have one unknown left, it's a Goat.
-Swap it out and go to Phase 4 (have cows, get bulls)
-* If we have 2 or 3 unknowns, swap one of them as the next guess.
-Repeat until we only have one unknown left.
-This is Phase 3 Mode 2.

-#Phase 4: Arrange Cows to find Bulls
+We have a set of four digits, two or more of which are bovines.
+We have another set of four digits, one or two of which is a bovine.

+##Terminology

+* Pen: Our primary guess.
+We will keep the known Bovines here until all four digits are Bovines
+* Field: Other possible bovines.
+We will swap in from here until we find a Bovine.

+##Modes

+###Pre-check

+* If we have 1 known Bovine in the Field, go to Phase 2, Mode 3
+* If we have 3 known Bovines in the Pen, go to Phase 2, Mode 4

+###Phase 2, Mode 0: Multiple unknowns in both Pen and Field

+If we swap a digit from the Field into the Pen, one of three things can happen to the Bovine count - all of which tell us something about the digits we're comparing.

+* Bovines increase: Digit from Pen is a Goat, Digit from Field is a Bovine.
+Keep digits swapped and repeat Phase 2 until we have 4 Bovines.
+* Bovines decrease: Digit from Pen is a Bovine, Digit from Field is a Goat.
+Swap back to original places and repeat Phase 2
+* Bovines same: Digit from Pen is the same type as Digit from Field, but what is it?
+Swap back to original places, save Pen digit as PenA, and go to Mode 1.

+###Phase 2, Mode 1: Multiple unknowns, but one in the Pen is the same as the one in the Field

+We have a digit from the Pen (PenA) and the same digit from the Field, and we know they're the same, but which are they?

+To find out, swap Field with another unknown digit in the Pen (PenB).
+Again, one of three things can happen to the Bovine count:

+* Bovines increase: PenB is a Goat, Field is a Bovine, PenA is a Bovine.
+Put the Bovines in the Pen and repeat Phase 2.
+* Bovines decrease: PenB is a Bovine, Field is a Goat, PenA is a Goat.
+Put the Bovines in the Pen and repeat Phase 2.
+* Bovines same: PenB, Field, and PenA are the same.
+Swap back to original places and go to Mode 2.

+###Phase 2, Mode 2: Multiple unknowns, but two in the Pen are the same as the one in the Field

+We already know that our Pen contains two Bovines.
+That means that PenA and PenB are either the only Bovines, or the only Goats.
+To find out, we have to compare against the third digit in the Pen, PenC.
+Swap the Field digit with PenC.

+* Bovines increase:
+ * PenC is a Goat
+ * Digit from Field is a Bovine
+ * PenA and PenB are also Bovines, because they're the same as the Field digit.
+* Bovines decrease:
+ * PenC is a Bovine
+ * Digit from Field is a Goat
+ * PenA and PenB are also Goats, because they're the same as the Field digit.
+ * PenD is a Bovine, because we know we started with 2 (or 3) Bovines.
+If PenA and PenB are Goats, PenC and PenD must be Bovines.
+* Bovines same:
+ * PenC is the same as Field.
+ * We already know that Field is the same as PenA and PenB, so PenA, PenB, PenC, and Field are all the same.
+ * Since our Pen started out with at least 2 Bovines, PenA, PenB, and PenC could not all be Goats.
+ * Therefore, PenA, PenB, PenC, and the Field digit are all Bovines!
+Go to Phase 3 (have cows, get bulls)

+###Phase 2, Mode 3: 1 known Bovine in Field

+Once we identify the Bovine in the Field, substitute it for an unknown digit in the Pen.

+* Bovines increase: This should get us to 4 Bovines
+* Bovines decrease: _This can't happen!_
+* Bovines same: Digit in Pen is a Bovine.
+Replace it and repeat Phase 2.

+###Phase 2, Mode 4: 3 known Bovines in Pen

+Once we have 3 known Bovines, we know the other is a Goat.
+Replace it with a digit from the Field until Bovines = 4.

+#Phase 3: Arrange Cows to find Bulls

 ##Tracking Bulls vs. Cows